renecotyfanboy/leagueProject/docs/loserQ/motivation.md

 ## Why did I redo the analysis?

+First analysis was a 4Fun stuff I did during my manuscript writing in a day.
+I do not know convincing analysis that prove the existence of loserQ, all I read was either irreproducible, erroneous or anectodical.

 The main concern I was facing is that I only focused on Master+ players, and this is not necessarily representative of the whole player base.
 Moreover, I didn't go deep in the details of the methodology I used, and maybe was too quick on some points.
 Therefore, I decided to collect a cleaner dataset and redo